happyplan/happyplan/docs/4-Theming.md

 ## Theme configuration

 Each theme have a section in the `theme` one.
-Just take a look in the (defaultconf)
+Just take a look in the [default configuration][defaultconf]

 ## Inheritance